 There are lots of very good plug-in electric cars for sale now, and quite a few of them--especially Nissan Leafs--are starting to show up on used-car lots as three-year leases expire.

-This one may be easy to avoid, as reportedly Coda only sold 100 or so of its slab-sided battery-electric compact sedans.
+This one may be easy to avoid, since Coda reportedly only sold 100 or so of its slab-sided battery-electric compact sedans.

 The car might have had a chance if it came to market in 2010 (the original plan) before the Nissan Leaf and Chevy Volt launched.

 Coda, meanwhile, is entirely out of the car business and has now retreated to selling stationary battery storage systems.

 2012 Fisker Karma in Costco parking lot, Santa Monica, California [photo: Chris Williams]Enlarge Photo